alexpdp7/alexpdp7/PERSONAL_INFRA.md

 However, after reading about Geminispace, I decided to port my blog to Geminispace and skip migrating from EL 7 to EL 8.
 Right now I run some custom scripts that generate a static blog and serves them using Agate in my workstation container.
 I run a Kineto proxy on Dokku that makes the content available through conventional HTML/HTTP.
 See details at:

 https://github.com/alexpdp7/gemini_blog

+## Phones

+I wanted to eliminate my landlines, because I get a ton of spam there.
+However, I need to provide calls between my home and another home using physical phones, so I set up FreeSWITCH and two GrandStream HT801 devices.

 ## Possible improvements